Nicholas-Nguyen8742/Orlando-Magic-Dashboard/README.md

 ### Back-End
 [![My Skills](https://skillicons.dev/icons?i=express,mysql,nodejs)](https://skillicons.dev)

-## Documentation
+## Libraries

 ## D3js Library
 [D3js](https://d3js.org/)
-Utilized open source datasets of NBA player stats to be able to practice data visualization for the Orlando Magic.

 <p align="center">
     <img src='./src/assets/readme/d3.svg' />
 </p>

+Utilized open source datasets of NBA player stats to be able to practice data visualization for the Orlando Magic.

 ### Donut Chart - Points Per Game
 Connected front-end to back-end API point that used mySQL & knex.js to query the data for players and their PPG score.
 The players names are noted by their initials.